pypiserver/pypiserver/README.rst

 paste/pastedeploy
 ----------------------
 paste allows to run multiple WSGI applications under different URL paths.
-Therfor it's possible to serve different set of packages on different paths.
+Therefore it's possible to serve different set of packages on different paths.

 The following example `paste.ini` could be used to serve stable and